gamesbook/pyprototypr/docs/hexagonal_grids.rst

    grid generator which interactively creates a display, downloadable as a PNG image.
 -  *mkhexgrid* (https://www.nomic.net/~uckelman/mkhexgrid/) - a
-   command-line program which generates hexagonal grids used for strategy games as PNG or SVG.
+   command-line program which generates hexagonal grids, used for strategy games, as PNG or SVG images.
 -  *Hex Map Extension* (https://github.com/lifelike/hexmapextension/tree/master) - an
    extension for creating hex grids in *Inkscape* that can also be used